If your fiberglass swimming pool is showing signs of age, then you can revive its appearance with a few coats of the right paint.

 Murals are one of the more popular choices for underwater art because they can convey so many themes all in one setting.

-The vivid colors, overall size, and details make the perfect way to decorate the bottom of your pool that will make it really stand out.
+Also, the vivid colors, overall size, and details make the perfect way to decorate the bottom of your pool that will make it really stand out.

 Some of the more popular themes for murals include but are not limited to the following…